Free Shipping on orders over US$39.99 +16308230407

 Remember: The cooling process should only be done for minor burns.
 If the burn is severe or covers a large area of the body, seek immediate medical attention.

-See also Best Steak For Hot Pot
+See also Best Hot Pot Restaurant In Dubai

 Remove clothing or accessories near the burn